pokt-network/pypokt/README.md

 ### Pocket DB

-CLI script available as `pokt-index`:
+CLI script available as `pokt-index` for pulling in transactions into a format that can be queried.

 ```sh
 $ pokt-index --help